lightning/bolts/02-peer-protocol.md

 ### Risks With HTLC Timeouts

+Once an HTLC has timed out where it could either be fulfilled or timed-out;
+care must be taken around this transition both for offered and received HTLCs.

 As a result of forwarding an HTLC from node A to node C, B will end up having an incoming HTLC from A and an outgoing HTLC to C. B will make sure that the incoming HTLC has a greater timeout than the outgoing HTLC, so that B can get refunded from C sooner than it has to refund